tmaurice54/tns_embedded_training/Exercises_C++/1_GPIO/ReadME.md

 The prescaler of 72 will set the time clock of the timer to 1MHz as the original clock is 72MHz.
 And the period of 100 will set the timer's frequency to 10kHz.
 Now you can change the value of the `TIM2->CRR1` register which will change the duty cycle.
 `CRR1` stands for the channel 1, if you use another channel don't forget to change this register name (for example `TIM3->CRR2` if for channel 2 of timer 3).
+Here we use channel 1 because the channel 1 of the `Timer2` is connected to the User Led.
 The value of this register must be between 0 and the period (100 here).
 For example, a value of 30 will make the duty cycle 30%.